 I run a small imprint called Sunday Painter Press with my collaborator Roz Crews.
 SPP is an experimental press dedicated to the creation of books as a product of collaborative and socially engaged art.
 Each publication we create is a site, an outcome, a punctuation mark.

-I currently help co-direct the Columbia River Artist in Residence Program is an artist residency for prisoners at the Columbia River Correctional Institution, a minimum security prison within the Portland city limits.
+I currently help co-direct the Columbia River Artist in Residence Program, an artist residency for prisoners at the Columbia River Correctional Institution, a minimum security prison within the Portland city limits.
 I am one of a team that helps to faciliate this residency, which we have created in collaboration with prisoners who currently reside at CRCI.
 We hoped that through the creation of a formal residency, including visiting artist lectures, workshops, group critiques, collaborative projects, and an art library, we would be able to carve out a space to talk about contemporary art, and the many creative facets of an artists practice.

 You can find more info about the project here.

 Over the course of a month during this past summer, I collaborated with Roz Crews on a project titled 30 Under 30, an experimental documentary that attempted to see what young people were doing in Santa Fe, New Mexico (my hometown).
 By taking the 30 Under 30 list and throwing out almost all of the criteria, we hoped to convert it from a capitalist driven hype piece for young entrepenuers, and turn it into a way for two artists to get to know a place.
 Two of the oft repeated tropes of Santa Fe are that there aren't any young people, and that the town is full of artists.
 Thus are criteria wound up being, under 30 and not an artist.